 They are able to post a box as a gift but they can also hand deliver direct to the door for free to any of the BH postcodes which are listed on the website.

 There’s really nothing not to love about this sweet box.
-I do hold a little guilt still, and of course far too many calories, but time and a little exercise will help me get over it!
+I do hold a little guilt still, and of course far too many calories, but time and some exercise will help me get over it!

-For more information on the sweet boxes, please visit The BonBon Boys.
+For more information on sweet box options and prices, please visit The Bonbon Boys.

 Dorsetmums received a Bonbon Boys sweet box for the purpose of a review however all words and calories undertaken are my own.